sveltejs/kit/.changeset/short-guests-sort.md

 '@sveltejs/kit': patch
 ---

-use named imports of vite to support upcoming vite 3.0
+use namespace import for vite to support upcoming vite 3.0 esm